Pagwin-Fedora/website/content/blog/pogo_again.md

 title: ""

-description: ""
+description: "I swear I'm going to finish it this time"

-date: 2022-12-20
+date: 2023-00-00

 draft: true

 ---

-# Another blog post that mentions Pogo(I swear I'm going to finish it this time)
+# Another blog post that mentions Pogo

 Welcome to another blog about pogo aka that todo list that I way over-engineered.
 Anyways I started over again but this time I swear I'm gonna finish it, I promise I won't throw it out again.
 Oh what have I done?
 I have the database setup and some method for interacting with the data inside which I'm 100% going to through out in favor of raw sql queries...
 Wait no I promise I'm doing good this time the only reason I'm probably not gonna use existing work is because I'm going to make the api able to give back data based on what's being requested and also have things be mostly stateless because that allows scaling and...
 Okay I might still be over-engineering this but at least the way I'm over-engineering it is by making it scale instead of making it a mess and annoying to work on.
 Anyways here's some explanation of what I've done so far.